Skip to main content

 3. Low birth weight: Cannabis use during pregnancy may increase the risk of low birth weight in the newborn.

-4. Withdrawal symptoms: Newborns born to women who use cannabis during pregnancy may experience withdrawal symptoms.
+4. Withdrawal symptoms: Newborns of women who use cannabis during pregnancy may experience withdrawal symptoms.

-Did not find an answer to your question?
+Didn't find the answer to your question?
 Contact us for more information.

 Disclaimer :